Defining Global Objects¶

 }

-To declare the object use SeSGlobalObject
+To declare the object, use the SeSGlobalObject

 SeSGlobalObject("MyApp");